cschreib/lxgui/README.md

 ```

 With these few lines of code, you can create as many "interface addons" in XML and Lua as you wish.
 Let's consider a very simple example: we want to create an FPS counter at the bottom right corner of the screen.

+## Creating a GUI addon in XML and Lua

 First create a new addon, by going to the `interface` folder, and creating a new folder `FPSCounter`.
 In this folder, we create a "table of content" file which lists all the `*.xml` and `*.lua` files this addons uses, and some other informations (addon author, GUI version, saved variables, ...).
 It has to be called `FPSCounter.toc` (after the name of the addon directory):